Moizuddin407/task-manager/README.md

 ## Overview

 This project is a task-manager application developed using Helm on Kubernetes.
 It includes a backend API, a frontend UI, and a MongoDB database.
 The project evolved from a basic Helm chart to multiple services, with Docker images built from a `docker-compose.yml`.
-Deployment attempts on EKS and Minikube failed due to authentication and configuration issues, leading to a submission with a screencast and documentation.

 ## Setup Instructions